RobertASmith/About_me/README.md

 # About me

-I am a health economist currently funded by a Wellcome Trust PhD scholarship in Public Health Economics and Decision Science at the University of Sheffield, UK.
-My primary interest is in the methods used to estimate the costs and benefits of interventions which aim to increase population physical activity.
+I am a health economist currently funded by a Wellcome Trust PhD scholarship in Public Health Economics and Decision Science at the University of Sheffield.
+Sheffield is awesome!

-I work primarily in R, and am a proponent of open access research.

 ## Research:

 My research is focused on the application of health economics to public health.
-I am working on the following projects:
+I am working on the following projects, primarily in R software environment.

 ### COVID-19